mehulagg/gitlab/doc/user/group/saml_sso/index.md

 ### Role

 Starting from [GitLab 13.3](https://gitlab.com/gitlab-org/gitlab/-/issues/214523), group owners can set a 'Default membership role' other than 'Guest'.
-To do so, [configure the SAML SSO for the group](#configuring-gitlab).
+To do so, [configure the SAML SSO for the group](#configuring-gitlab) and select a role from the **Default membership role** field.
 That role becomes the starting access level of all users added to the group.

 Existing members with appropriate privileges can promote or demote users, as needed.